DC Comics Preview: Wonder Woman #25

-Get your first look preview at Trinity: Daughter Of Wonder Woman from DC Comics, written by Tom King with art by Belén Ortega.
+Read a preview of Wonder Woman #25 from DC Comics, written by Tom King with art by Daniel Sampere and Jorge Fornés, as Bruce Wayne… Dies?

 Wonder Woman was created in 1941 by writer William Moulton Marston, and artist Harry G. Peter.
 Born on the island nation of Themyscria, the hero traveled from her all-female paradise to “man’s world.”
 There, she fought crime, joined the Justice League, and became one of the Trinity that includes Batman and Superman.